This section of the website contains:

 - the University's policy framework and hierarchy

-- the processes to be followed when developing Policy, Procedures and Guidelines
+- the processes to be followed when developing Policies, Standards, Procedures and Guidelines

 - approval procedures

-- draft Policy published for consultation with the University community
+- draft policy documents published for consultation with the University community

 Due to the economic impact of COVID-19 on the University, a series of financial restrictions are in place which will take precedence over UNSW policies and procedures for this period.

 - Expenditure on activity under various projects and plans, including the Estate Development Plan, the Estate Improvement Plan, the IT program and the 2025 Strategy is now subject to regular review and adjustment by Management Board.

 - The Management Board Recruitment Sub-committee is reviewing all proposals for new positions, replacement positions, end of contract renewals, contractor engagements and consulting spend across both restricted and unrestricted funds.
 No appointments or engagements may be made without this Sub-committee’s prior written approval.

 - Staff should reconsider any discretionary expenditure and, as far as possible, expenditure not related to essential services should cease.
 Expenditure on entertainment and the engagement of consultants is specifically prohibited unless the necessary approval for exceptional circumstances is obtained from the relevant Dean or Management Board Member.